alexQch/GitTestRepo/README.md

 # GitTestRepo
 This repo is mainly used for testing git functionalities.
 This repo is mainly used for testing git functionalities.
-This repo is mainly used for testing git functionalities.